ahass9/DSCI-522-Group-Project/CONTRIBUTING.md

 ### Adding Dependencies

 1. Create a new branch and add the dependency to environment.yml.
-2. Regenerate the Linux lock file by running conda-lock -k explicit --file environment.yml -p linux-64.
+2. Regenerate the Linux lock file by running ```conda-lock -k explicit --file environment.yml -p linux-64```.
 3. Build the Docker image locally to confirm it builds successfully and runs as expected.
 4. Push your branch to GitHub.
 This will automatically trigger a new Docker image build and push it to Docker Hub, tagged with the commit SHA.
-5. Update docker-compose.yml on your branch to reference the newly built Docker image, ensuring the tag matches the commit SHA.
+5. Verify in GitHub Actions that the Docker image build completed successfully.
-6. Open a pull request to merge your changes into the main branch.
+6. Open a pull request to merge your changes into the ```main``` branch.

 ### Report Bugs